-The final review of the ESM Financial Assistance Facility Agreement was successfully completed in June 2018 and the ESM programme has expired; in addition to the short-term debt relief measures that are already in place, medium-term debt relied measures are contemplated in order to ensure debt sustainability.^{7,8} On 11 July 2018, the EU Commission activated an enhanced surveillance framework for Greece, intended to ensure continuation of the implementation of all key reforms adopted under the ESM programme and sustain their objectives, as well as complete certain key structural reforms initiated under the ESM programme against agreed deadlines.
+The final review of the ESM financial assistance facility agreement was successfully completed in June 2018 and the ESM programme has expired; in addition to the short-term debt relief measures that are already in place, medium-term debt relief measures are contemplated to ensure debt sustainability.6 On 11 July 2018, the European Commission activated an enhanced surveillance framework for Greece, in accordance with Regulation (EU) No. 472/2013 for Greece (Council Implementing Decisions (EU) 2018/11929 and (EU) 2019/33810), intended to ensure continuation of the implementation of all key reforms adopted under the ESM programme and to sustain their objectives, as well as to complete certain key structural reforms initiated under the ESM programme against agreed deadlines.